 Arrive this morning in the Serbian capital of Belgrade.
 Located at the strategic meeting point of the Danube and Sava Rivers, this truly cosmopolitan city has fortifications dating from Celtic times, medieval tombs and Turkish baths.

-Our comprehensive morning city tour includes Town Hall, Republic Square, Knez Mihajlova Street, and a visit to Tito’s memorial, as well as ‘Varos’ Gate and the mighty Kalemegdan Fortress.
+Our comprehensive day tour includes visits to Town Hall, Republic Square, Knez Mihajlova Street, Tito’s memorial, ‘Varos’ Gate, and the mighty Kalemegdan Fortress.